two people wearing blue overalls dusting and sweeping a room

 • Respond to requests from residents for minor repairs

-• Perform daily inspections to the building systems
+• Do daily inspections of building systems

 • Attend to emergency situations, such as floods